 Jumbo Hotfix Accumulator (Jumbo Hotfix, JHF) is an accumulation of stability, quality fixes and enhancements resolving multiple issues in different products.
 For more information, see sk98028.

 Jumbo Hotfix Accumulator release is introduced in 2 steps:

-Ongoing Jumbo - Every Jumbo release is first introduced as “Ongoing” version, ready for deployment for early adopters customers.
-“Ongoing” release is in high quality and passed all Check Point release Criteria.
-Version is available via CPUSE by using the package identifier and also can be provided by Check Point Customer Support.
+Latest Jumbo (formerly, Ongoing) - Every Jumbo release is first introduced as our latest version, ready for deployment for early adopters customers.
+Our Latest Jumbo release is in high quality and passed all Check Point release Criteria.
+Version is available via CPUSE using the package identifier and can also be provided by Check Point Customer Support.

-General Availability (GA) Jumbo - Check Point Recommended Jumbo Hotfix for all deployments.
-An “Ongoing” Jumbo is declared as “GA” following significant amount of this Jumbo installations in the field.
+Recommended Jumbo (formerly, General Availability (GA)) - Check Point recommended Jumbo Hotfix for all deployments.
+The Latest Jumbo is declared as Recommended following a significant amount of this Jumbo installations in the field.
 Version is available via CPUSE’s “Recommended packages” view.